-Pg No Recommendation: Priority: 23 Identify CODC property that needs maintaining and approach Council to seek a solution. Н 23 Review the effectiveness of the recycling depot and investigate the viability of installing and emptying additional public rubbish bins.
-L 24 Canvas the community for solutions to green waste disposal and implement a service. Н 25 Naseby Vision continue to work with CODC on meeting water quality standards. М 24 Undertake a cost benefit analysis of individual properties collecting rainwater, even for irrigation use. М 25 That progress continues towards providing footpaths and implementing a streetscape plan that addresses curbs and channels, storm water disposal and street lighting that is in keeping with the heritage character of Naseby. Н 26 Canvas ideas for alternative cycling/ walking routes, investigate their viability and how they can best be promoted. Н 26 Review existing publicity and signposting of tracks currently available.
-L 27 Investigate the viability of having hot pools located near, and sourcing heat from, the indoor curling rink.
-L 27 Investigate suitable locations for an adventure playground.
-Prepare a concept plan in consultation with CODC, youth and other potential partners/funders and a timeline for implementation.
-L 29 Continue with annual and planning meetings with Ernslaw One. Н 29 Consider how awareness of the forest's private ownership status and fire risk precautions could be raised among visitors. Н 29 Approach forest owner about creating a concept for signs at forest entrances explaining forest ownership, fire risk and compliance, and user responsibility. Н
+Pg Recommendation: Priority: No 24 Identify CODC property that needs maintaining and approach Council to seek a solution. Н 24 Review the effectiveness of the recycling depot and investigate the L 24 viability of installing and emptying additional public rubbish bins.
+L 25 Canvas the community for solutions to green waste disposal and Н 25 implement a service. П 26 Naseby Vision continue to work with CODC on meeting water quality М standards.
+26 Undertake a cost benefit analysis of individual properties collecting M rainwater for irrigation use.
+26 That progress continues towards providing footpaths and implementing a streetscape plan that addresses curbs and channels, Н storm water disposal and street lighting that is in keeping with the heritage character of Naseby.
+27 Canvas ideas for alternative cycling/ walking routes, investigate their Н viability and how they can best be promoted.
+27 Review existing publicity and signposting of tracks currently L available.
+28 Investigate the viability of having hot pools located near, and L sourcing heat from, the indoor curling rink.
+28 Investigate suitable locations for an adventure playground.
+Prepare a concept plan in consultation with CODC, youth and other potential L partners/funders and a timeline for implementation.
+30 Continue with annual and planning meetings with Ernslaw One. Н 30 Consider how awareness of the forest's private ownership status and Н fire risk precautions could be raised among visitors.
+30 Approach forest owner about creating a concept for signs at forest Н entrances explaining forest ownership, fire risk and compliance, and user responsibility.